-Easy sheet pan chicken fajitas with tender chicken breast, bell peppers, red onion, and a quick homemade fajita seasoning mix are ready in less than 20 minutes for a tasty restaurant style meal at home.
-Jump to Recipe keyboard_arrow_down
+Easy Sheet Pan Chicken Fajitas with tender chicken breast, bell peppers, red onion, and a quick homemade fajita seasoning mix are ready in less than 20 minutes for a tasty restaurant style meal at home.

-The other reason you will want to make these for your next taco or takeout themed dinner is all the topping opportunities.
+The other reason you will want to make these for your next taco or Mexican dinner is all the topping opportunities.
 I am a sucker for anything that allows me to pile on all the toppings and these chicken fajitas are just that.
-Set the table with fresh guacamole, salsa or pico de gallo, lime wedges, cilantro, shredded jack cheese, sliced jalapenos, and sour cream.
-Let everyone build their own masterpiece.

 What to Serve with Chicken Fajitas

-- Traditionally fajitas are served with refried beans and rice.
+- Beans and more: Traditionally fajitas are served with refried beans and rice.
 Black beans, grilled corn, or an avocado tomato salad are always yummy options.

 - For a lighter option, turn this into a chicken fajita salad by serving it over a big batch of greens with some of this honey lime dressing.